camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ### (Optional) IAM access management

 The access concerning Kubernetes is split into two layers.
-One being the IAM permissions allowing general EKS usage, like accessing the EKS UI, generating the EKS access via the AWS CLI, etc. The other being the cluster access itself determining which access the user should have within the Kubernetes cluster.
+One being the IAM permissions allowing general AWS EKS usage, like accessing the AWS EKS UI, generating the AWS EKS access via the AWS CLI, etc. The other being the cluster access itself determining which access the user should have within the Kubernetes cluster.

 Therefore, we first have to supply the user with the sufficient IAM permissions and afterwards assign the user a role within the Kubernetes cluster.